 How long do dental crowns last?

 With proper care, oral hygiene practices, and routine visits to the dentist, dental crowns can last many years.
-You should maintain your crown just like your natural teeth.
-While a crown is impervious to dental decay, the outer edges of a crown can still develop decay.
+You should care for your crown just like your natural teeth.
+While a crown is impervious to dental decay, the outer edges of a crowned tooth can still develop decay.
 Metal crowns are more susceptible to this issue.

 Is it painful to have a crown put on your tooth?